h4iku/repairSStuBs/README.md

-# Detecting simple stupid bugs (SStuBs) using code changes and repairing them with a seq2seq model
+# Detecting simple stupid bugs (SStuBs) using pre-trained transformer and repairing them with seq2seq model

 Some code to work with the [ManySStuBs4J dataset](https://doi.org/10.5281/zenodo.3653444), which is a collection of simple fixes to single line Java bugs.